 Back in 1990, Guitarist magazine caught up with The Who guitarist and songwriter Pete Townshend, who was characteristically frank and revealing.
-22 years later, we look back at this classic interview.
+Here, we look back at this classic interview.

 What originally influenced you to become a player and a writer?

 "My father had played the guitar when he was young and my uncle Jack had worked for Kalamazoo, before the war, developing guitar pickups.
 So there was a kind of family thing about the guitar, although it was considered something of an anomaly then.

 "My father was in a dance band and I wanted to do what he did, play the saxophone, but I couldn't blow a note so he suggested the guitar.
 Chromatic harmonica was actually my first instrument and I got very good at it – not quite Stevie Wonder, but very good.
 Then I hit eleven and decided I did want to try the guitar, so my grandmother bought me one.